10.5.2 Making Steel up to 1870

 I did stress repeatedly that a smith couldn't carburize sizeable pieces of iron in his hearth!
 An industrialist, however, can carburize sizeable pieces of iron by completely immersing them in carbon dust (plus some magical ingredients) contained in a cementation box, followed by cooking the whole thing at high temperatures for days in a kind of kiln.

-Nussbaum of Magdeburg, who began operations at Nuremberg (with partners) in
+re-invented by Johann Nussbaum of Magdeburg, who began operations at Nuremberg (with partners) in 1601, says Wikipedia.

 The heating lasted for a week or more.
 The temperature was certainly high but I couldn't find any numbers (not surprising considering that nobody could measure temperatures this high).
 The surface of the finished steel product often shows "blisters", supposedly related to the gases CO and CO2 that were produced in the mix but couldn't get out completely.
 Personally, I'm pretty sure that the blisters were rather related to hydrogen that quite likely was also produced - but I won't bore you with details.
 Just believe me.
 Anyway, here is the reason why cementation steel was also known as blister steel.

 is usually credited with inventing puddling; his patent is from 1784.
 Puddling essentially means that you stir a

 pool or "puddle" of molten pig iron with a kind of paddle, getting oxygen in and carbon out.
 The stirred region

 gets carbon leaner, its melting point goes up, austenite starts to solidify since the temperature was around 1300 oC